Dewald15/Registration-Login-System/README.md

     ```bash
    mvn spring-boot:run
     ```
-   The application will be accessible at http://localhost:8080.
+   - Open a browser and navigate to `http://localhost:8080/index` to access the home page.
+   - Register a new user to get started.
+The first user registered will be assigned as `ROLE_ADMIN`.

 ---